usaid-cs/yesterday-i-learned/random.md

 - Spain is not a federation, but a highly decentralized unitary state.
 In essence, powers are more local than federal.
 In practice, it means nothing to tourists.
 - RAID 5 is single distributed striped parity (1 disk worth of backups spread among all disks, at least 3).
 RAID 6 is double distributed striped parity (2 disks worth of backups spread among all disks, at least 4).
 - [RAID 01 is just two RAID 0s with the same contents in it](https://en.wikipedia.org/wiki/Nested_RAID_levels).
 RAID 10 is just two RAID 1s put side by side to make a combined volume twice the size.
 RAID 50 is just two RAID 5s put side by side to make a combined volume twice the size.
 RAID 60 is just two RAID 6s put side by side to make a combined volume twice the size. (...)
-- "Recipes are useless if you don't cook.
-To-do lists are useless if you don't do." - Me
 - The [inside of a cordless drill](http://i.imgur.com/AZfCA4q.jpg) is full of substance.
 - The "ghetto" is where minorities live in groups, typically as a result of some socioeconomic pressure.
 It has nothing to do with how bad a place is.
 A ghetto can be a beautiful little India if they do it properly.
 - The [ISO 31-0 standard](https://en.wikipedia.org/wiki/ISO_31-0#Numbers) defines the [thin space](https://en.wikipedia.org/wiki/Thin_space), `` (looks like a normal space in monospace, obviously) as the digit grouping separator, i.e. '1 000 000', rather than '1,000,000'.